scimusmn/mm-0101-partner-motion/README.md

 You can install this application using the private SMM Boxen repo.
 This requires an internal SMM account.
 First, install the basic boxen repo, using our [Boxen setup script](https://github.com/scimusmn/boxen-setup).
-Once the Boxen script has run through without errors, you can run the custom Powering you Spacecraft install.
+Once the Boxen script has run through without errors, you can run the custom Partner Motion install.

     boxen mm_0101_partner_motion